OfficeDev/skype-docs/Skype/UCMA/trusted-conferencing-user-audio-routes.md

 > [!NOTE]
-> <P>There is a disadvantage in this technique because the customer would not see the supervisor in the roster of the Skype for Business 2015 application as was the case with the agent.
-For this technique to work as expected, the supervisor should join the conference again, not as a trusted conference user, but under his own identity, so that he appears in the roster.</P>
+> There is a disadvantage in this technique because the customer would not see the supervisor in the roster of the Skype for Business 2015 application as was the case with the agent.
+For this technique to work as expected, the supervisor should join the conference again, not as a trusted conference user, but under his own identity, so that he appears in the roster.

 ## Adding to and removing from the default mix